payeezy/payeezy_android/guide/README.md

 ## Terms of Use

-Terms and conditions for using Payeezy IOS SDK: Please see [Payeezy Terms & conditions](https://developer.payeezy.com/terms-use)
+Terms and conditions for using Payeezy Android SDK: Please see [Payeezy Terms & conditions](https://developer.payeezy.com/terms-use)

 ### License
-The Payeezy IOS SDK is open source and available under the MIT license.
+The Payeezy Android SDK is open source and available under the MIT license.
 See the LICENSE file for more info.